racker/service-registry-docs/Overview.md

 For more information about the basics of this API, refer to [Concepts](concepts) chapter.

+__Rackspace Service Registry is currently in a preview phase.
+If you want to test it out, please fill out [this survey](https://surveys.rackspace.com/Survey.aspx?s=f3d6e51580ab4510a564487fafdafdfd) and if you are qualified we will get back to you with the details on how to start using the product.__

 ## Intended Audience

 This document is intended for software developers interested in developing